- News & Events

 He has received several research awards and fellowships, including Fulbright Fellowship at Columbia University, Japan Foundation Fellowship at the University of Tokyo, ACLS Research Scholarship at the Woodrow Wilson Center (Washington, D.C.), and a General Research Fund grant, Hong Kong.

 His latest publications include:

-- Media, Nationalism and European Identities (co-edited with K. Jakubowicz; Budapest and New York: Central European University Press, 2011)
+Sukosd, Miklos and Karol Jakubowicz (eds.)
+2011.
+Media, Nationalism and European Identities.
+Budapest and New York: Central European University Press.
+428 ps.

-- Finding the Right Place on the Map: Central and Eastern European Media Change in Global Perspective (co-edited with K. Jakubowicz; Bristol: Intellect Books, Chicago: The University of Chicago Press, 2008).
+Jakubowicz, Karol and Miklos Sukosd. (eds.)
+Finding the Right Place on the Map: Central and Eastern European Media Change in Global Perspective.
+Bristol: Intellect Books, Chicago: The University of Chicago Press.
+301 ps.

 Sukosd, Miklos and Lake Wang.
 2013 (forthcoming).
 From centralization to selective diversification of the media field in China: A historical analysis of media structure and agency 1949-2013.
 Journal of Media Business Studies, Vol. 10, No. 4.

 Sukosd, Miklos.
 2012.
 Underground print culture and independent political communication in communist regimes: samizdat as typosphere in Central and Eastern Europe from the 1960s to the 1980s.
 Korean Journal of Communication Studies.
 Vol. 20, No. 5:61-86.
 (Special issue on printing in the age of online communication technologies)